 The tires on your Dayton vehicle are extremely important for the safety and functionality of the entire machine.
-If something is wrong with your tires, you could experience an accident while driving, which could lead to severe injuries and even death.
+If something is wrong with your tires, you could experience a car accident while driving in Dayton, which could lead to severe injuries and even death.
 If you are the victim of a defective tire, contact Elk & Elk immediately for assistance.
 You may be able to claim compensation for your injuries through a product liability lawsuit.

 - Our attorneys have over 50 years of combined experience in personal injury law, including product liability and tire defect cases.

 - We have secured over $1 billion for our clients over our years of operation.

 - Our firm operates on a contingency fee basis to reduce your out-of-pocket costs.
 You do not pay any legal fees unless we win your case.

 Your tires need to be in good condition for your vehicle to operate safely.
 However, many manufacturing issues and design issues can harm your tires, leading to blowouts and tread separation on the road.
 These accidents are particularly dangerous since you can swerve and hit other vehicles, drive off the road, and experience serious injuries.
 Common causes of defective tire accidents include the following product issues:

 - Poor quality materials